yabwon/HoW-SASPackages/README.md

 Should you have any questions or something is unclear do not hesitate contact the [author](https://www.linkedin.com/in/yabwon).

-Materials were used during: [WUSS 2023 conference](https://wuss.org).
+Materials were used during: [WUSS 2023 conference](https://wuss.org) (San Diego, Oct.
+31st to Nov.
+2nd 2023.).

 ---